ualberta-cmput301/ualberta-cmput301.github.io/content/general/help.md

 Building a strong social network can greatly benefit your mental health.

 -   **Students Groups: [BearsDen](https://alberta.campuslabs.ca/engage/)** is a one-stop online spot for all student groups on campus.
 Students can search for events or groups that suit their interests.

 -   **Campus Events:** Campus events are posted by a variety of groups.
 Commonly, students can find events on **[uab.ca/events](https://www.ualberta.ca/en/events/index.html#sort=relevancy), [uasuevents.ca,](https://www.su.ualberta.ca/events/)** or go to their respective **[faculty association's web page](https://www2.su.ualberta.ca/governance/cofa/)** for upcoming events.
-- **Unitea**: Connection starts with a conversation, and what better way to connect than over a cup of tea or coffee?
-You can book either a 1-on-1, or a group tea time led by Unitea hosts. <https://www.ualberta.ca/en/current-students/wellness-supports/community-engagement/unitea/index.html>

 # Where to NOT get help